mkeras/pubsubclient/README.md

 This library provides a client for doing simple publish/subscribe messaging with a server that supports MQTT.

 I have added another connect() method for allowing a byte buffer and buffer length to be passed for death payload instead of a const char.
-This is so the death payload can be in a serialized format like google protobuf and not run into issues in the case of a 0 value byte (null character).
+This is so the death payload can be in a serialized format like google protobuf and not run into issues with const char in the case that there is a 0 value byte in the payload.

 ## Examples